Layer Workflow Guides

 When survey data is organized and placed in context, it becomes trustable and valuable for the entire lifecycle of a project.

-A Flexible Database Tool linked to Revit does exactly this.
+A no-code workflow tool linked to Revit does exactly this.

-At it’s core, a Flexible Database Tool is a database.
-But, what makes it flexible?
+At it’s core, these tools are a database.
+But, what makes them so flexible?
 Well, tools like this typically have an intuitive toolkit of features that makes it easy create and customize specific workflows.
 They are also adaptable to your needs as the project progresses.

 Lastly, it’s the Revit integration that truly makes a Flexible Database Tool powerful.
 Having the ability to access survey data directly in the Revit model (and vice versa) gives you access to the data you need, when you need it.
 And not in disparate channels that are cumbersome to access.